apache/airflow/docs/apache-airflow/tutorial.rst

           cur.copy_from(f, "Employees_temp", columns=['Serial Number','Company Name','Employee Markme','Description','Leave'], sep=',')
       conn.commit()

-Here we are dumping the file into a temporary table before merging the data to the final employees table
+Here we are passing a ``GET`` request to get the data from the URL and save it in ``employees.csv`` file on our Airflow instance and we are dumping the file into a temporary table before merging the data to the final employees table

 .. code-block:: python